charmplusplus/charm4py/docs/tutorial.rst

         def done(self):
             charm.exit()

     charm.start(Main)

-This program prints a "Hello World" message from all processors.

 Here, we are using a chare to start the program instead of a function.
 In this mode, the given chare is initialized on PE 0 and its constructor serves as the